Georgia Tech Sonification Lab Collaboration

 Sound and data.
 How might these two concepts relate?

-Data sonification = the act of translating data into non-speech sounds = is a perfect union of data and audio.
+Data sonification = the act of translating data into sound = is a perfect union of data and audio.

-I have been collaborating with Professor Bruce Walker and the Georgia Tech Sonification Lab to continue learning about this niche field and work on data sonification projects.
-One aspect of this collaboration has involved testing the Highcharts Sonification Studio (a web app co-created by Georgia Tech and Highcharts) and generating sonification output with this tool.
+I have been collaborating with the Georgia Tech Sonification Lab to continue learning about the niche field of sonification and work on audio-visual projects.
+One aspect of this collaboration has involved testing the Highcharts Sonification Studio (a web application co-created by Georgia Tech and Highcharts) and generating sonification output with this tool.

 One application of data sonification is in the educational space - imagine teachers using sound to teach basic math or physics concepts?
 Making the lesson multi-sensory could not only improve engagement, but could also make the concepts more accessible for blind and visually-impaired students.